 In affine mode, for bi-prediction of affine block, the sub-block size is set equal to 8x4/4x8; for uni-prediction of affine block, the sub-block size is set equal to 4x4.

 The proposed changes reduce the worst case memory bandwidth by disabling 4x4 inter bi-prediction.
-Simulation results reportedly show on average 0.xx%/0.xx% luma BD-rate changes in RA/LB configurations, compared to VTM-2.0.1.
+Simulation results reportedly show on average 0.12%/0.14% luma BD-rate loss with 4%/5% decoding time reduction in RA/LB configurations, compared to VTM-2.0.1.

 Introduction